arindal1/Weather-WebApp/README.md

 ## JavaScript

-Certainly!
 The JavaScript code in this project is responsible for fetching weather data from the OpenWeatherMap API based on the city name provided by the user.
 It then updates the HTML content to display the fetched weather information on the webpage.
 Let's break down the code step by step:

 ```javascript
 let result = document.getElementById("result");